reusahn/Unity-Unreal-Interaction-Research/01_Digital_Human_and_Virtual_Beings/Yaloo_Collaboration/README.md

 # 🌿 Yaloo_Collaboration
-*(Posthuman Performance & Digital Heritage Reconstruction – 2024)*
+*(Posthuman Media Art Collaboration – 2024)*

 [← Back to main repository](https://github.com/reusahn/Unity-Unreal-Interaction-Research/tree/main)

 ---

 ## 🧩 Overview
-**Yaloo_Collaboration** is a two-part research-based media art project created in collaboration with artist **Yaloo**, exploring posthuman identity, memory, and digital resurrection.
+**Yaloo_Collaboration** is a posthuman media art project created in collaboration with artist **Yaloo**, exploring identity, transformation, and digital ecology.
-The work examines how digital humans can transcend biological boundaries through immersive technologies and algorithmic imagination.

-The first part, **Posthuman Seaweed Being**, reimagines Yaloo as a hybrid creature merging human and marine life.
+The work reimagines Yaloo as a **hybrid being merging human and seaweed**, a symbolic organism that embodies posthuman evolution and ecological interconnectedness.

-The being carries Yaloo’s facial features while shifting fluidly between the forms of a **child, adult, and elder**, representing cyclical transformation and posthuman evolution.
+The creature possesses Yaloo’s facial features while fluidly transforming between the appearances of a **child, adult, and elder**, reflecting cyclical time and the continuous regeneration of life.

-The second part, **VR Grandmother Reconstruction**, reconstructs Yaloo’s late grandmother as a **volumetrically scanned digital human**, rigged and animated through AI-driven motion systems within a virtual environment.
-This piece reflects on intergenerational connection and the preservation of familial presence through technology.
+Through this mutable existence, the project visualizes the merging of organic and digital bodies, suggesting a future where humanity and nature coexist through technological synthesis.

 ---